kennc05/kennc05/README.md

 -->

-- 🔭 I’m currently working on getting into Backend Engineering
+- 🔭 I’m currently working on getting into Software Engineering somewhere
 - 🌱 I’m currently learning Go
-- 📫 How to reach me: @kennc05 on all platforms
+- 📫 How to reach me: @kennc05 on most platforms
 - 😄 Pronouns: He/Him